isabekov/kmymoney2ledgers/README.md

 This script converts transactions listed in a KMyMoney's XML file to transactions printed in the hledger/beancount's journal format.
 Multiple transaction splits *are also supported*.

+Read the article ["Structure of a KMyMoney XML File"](https://www.isabekov.pro/structure-of-a-kmymoney-xml-file/) to better understand the multicurrency problem in KMyMoney and how to solve it using this tool paired with hledger/beancount.

+Basically, KMyMoney may stay as a user-friendly GUI application for recording transactions.
+Auto-completion for payees, ability to easily change the account hierarchy and move transactions from one account to another are the advantages of KMyMoney.
+However, generation of multiperiod reports should be done by *hledger*, simply because it allows multicurrency categories ("expenses" and "income") and can handle currency conversion better than KMyMoney.

 ## Use

     cat [inputfile].kmy | gunzip > [inputfile].xml